Harvard-Neutrino/SIREN/README.md

 pip install siren
 ```

+See [Installation](#installation) for other options, including building from source or as a C++ library.

-The following example injects 10,000 muon-neutrino DIS events in IceCube and computes their physical weights:
+The following example injects 1e4 muon-neutrino DIS events in IceCube and computes their physical weights:

 ```python
 import siren